oekosheri/GB_code/README.md

 For the annealing simulations I use an _nvt_ ensemble followed by damped dynamics.
 Depending on the GB structure and your final purpose you can run annealing simulations for different time spans.
 # Questions

-If you have any questions, rasie an issue or contact [me](mailto:shahrzadhadian@gmail.com).
+If you have any questions, raise an issue or contact [me](mailto:shahrzadhadian@gmail.com).
+Feel free to use the code anyway you like but if you find it useful please cite this page or the attached paper.

 # License
 [MIT](./LICENSE).